Biographical Sketch of Rev. Barney Kinard

 In addition to evangelism of children, Barney has extensive experience training lay and professional children’s ministers in workshops, seminars and classes.
 He has maintained an active schedule during the last forty years with numerous Sunday School Conventions and frequently conducts regional workshops.
 He has been actively involved with the National Children’s Pastors’ Conventions for fifteen years.
 His ministry has sponsored the unique training conference called Music, Magic & Storytelling, which showcases the creative aspects of CCM.

 For ten years Barney served on the Board of the Greater Los Angeles Sunday School Convention, now called Christian Ministries Training Association (CMTA).
 He also served twelve years on the National Board of Children’s Christian Ministries Associates (CCMA) as the Vice President of Networking.
 In his travels he has been instrumental in starting several regional networks, which encourages Children’s Pastor’s to gather for monthly fellowship.
-He has been actively involved with the Fellowship of Christian Magicians for over thirty years and helped start the former Orange County Chapter.
+He has been actively involved with the Fellowship of Christian Magicians for over forty years and helped start the former Orange County Chapter.
 Currently, Barney currently serves in the leadership of the Los Angeles Chapter of FCM.
+Barney has developed a unique Magic Course called the Trick Brain.

 Helping churches to release their untapped growth potential is an important aspect of the CCM ministry.
 For the last twenty-five years Rev. Kinard has been doing Church-growth consulting with training received from the Charles E. Fuller Institute of Evangelism and Church Growth.
 He has maintained an active, but selective involvement in consulting with churches.
 He has also developed programs to prepare churches to incorporate those who respond to his Family Crusades and evangelistic work with children.
 Several churches have retained Barney’s services to sharpen the focus of their ministry to children and young families.